CybercentreCanada/assemblyline-service-onenoteanalyzer/README.md

 # OnenoteAnalyzer service

-This Assemblyline service extracts attachements and metadata from Microsoft Onenote files using the C# library [OneNoteAnalyzer](https://github.com/knight0x07/OneNoteAnalyzer).
+This Assemblyline service extracts attachements and metadata from Microsoft Onenote files using the C# tool [OneNoteAnalyzer](https://github.com/knight0x07/OneNoteAnalyzer).